Updated: April 11, 2026

 - CAC too high?
 Your marketing or sales motion is inefficient.

 - LTV too low?
-You’re not retaining or expanding enough.
+You are not retaining or expanding enough.

-The goal isn’t to hit perfect numbers.
-It’s to see clearly enough to fix what’s broken.
+The goal is not to hit perfect numbers.
+It is to see clearly enough to fix what is broken.

 Start with your North Star.
 Add revenue metrics.
-Watch retention like it’s your only child.
-And remember—every metric is just a question in disguise.
+Watch retention like it is your only child.
+And remember — every metric is just a question in disguise.
 Your job is to answer it.

 Written by the Automaiva Editorial Team